peteroupc/peteroupc.github.io/random.md

 - Otherwise:
    - If identifiers have to be hard to guess: Use a unique integer which is followed by a random integer generated using a cryptographic RNG (the random integer's length depends on the answer to 5, as above).
    - Otherwise: Use a unique integer.
 (Note that generally, random numbers alone can't ensure uniqueness.)

-<a id=Determinism_and_Consistency></a>
-### Determinism and Consistency

-For an RNG algorithm to generate "random" numbers that are reproducible across computers, it needs to be a _consistent_ algorithm.
-(This factor is important only for manually-seeded PRNGs, not necessarily for other RNGs.)

-A _consistent algorithm_ is an algorithm that delivers the same output each time if given the same input twice (is _deterministic_) and that does so across time, across runs, across application versions, and across supported hardware and operating systems.

-In general, an algorithm's results might not be reproducible across computers or runs because it relies on features or behavior outside the application's control, including any of the following:

-- **Floating-point numbers** are a major source of inconsistency.
-Different implementations of the same floating-point operation might have subtle differences, including in terms of accuracy, rounding, and operation order, even if they're given the same input (e.g., Java's `Math` vs. `StrictMath`; the x87 `FSIN` instruction vs. a software implementation of sine; or a dot product method that decides which implementation to use at runtime).
-It is nontrivial to control for all of these differences.
-For more information, see "[**Floating-Point Determinism**](https://randomascii.wordpress.com/2013/07/16/floating-point-determinism/)" by Bruce Dawson, and the white paper "[**Floating Point and IEEE 754 Compliance for NVIDIA GPUs**](https://docs.nvidia.com/cuda/floating-point/)".
-- **Multithreading** and dynamic task scheduling can cause random numbers to be generated in a different order or by different threads from one run to the next, causing inconsistent results; this can happen even if each thread by itself produces deterministic random numbers (Leierson et al., 2012)<sup>[**(18)**](#Note18)</sup>.
-Dealing with this issue requires either using a single thread, or assigning PRNGs to individual tasks rather than threads or the whole application.
-- **Nondeterministic sources** (where the output can vary even if input and state are the same), such as the file system or the system clock.
-- **Undocumented, undefined, or implementation-dependent behavior** or features, including a particular hash table traversal order or a particular size for C/C++'s `int` or `long`.

-Thus, an application ought to use manually-seeded PRNGs only when necessary, to minimize the need for reproducible "randomness".
-Where reproducibility is required, the application ought to avoid floating-point numbers, nondeterministic features, and other behavior outside its control, and ought to stick to the same versions of algorithms it uses.

-As for reproducible PRNGs, [**`java.util.Random`**](https://docs.oracle.com/javase/8/docs/api/java/util/Random.html) is one example of a PRNG with consistent behavior, but none of the following is such a PRNG:

-- The C [**`rand` method**](http://en.cppreference.com/w/cpp/numeric/random/rand), as well as C++'s random number distribution classes, such as [**`std::uniform_int_distribution`**](http://en.cppreference.com/w/cpp/numeric/random/uniform_int_distribution), use implementation-defined algorithms for random number generation.
-- .NET's [**`System.Random`**](https://docs.microsoft.com/dotnet/api/system.random) has random number generation behavior that could change in the future.

 <a id=Hash_Functions></a>
 ## Hash Functions